Battle of Harasta (2017–2018): First phase

 On 14 November, a rebel attack was launched on the government armoured-vehicle base in Harasta.
 The rebel forces, led by Ahrar al-Sham, also launched an assault against Syrian Army positions in the Police Housing area of the Harasta suburb.
 Shortly after, the rebels captured an army outpost and killed Major General Walhid Khawashqi.
 Two points within the perimeter of the base were captured by the militants on the morning of 15 November.
 According to pro-government sources, the points were recaptured by the army in the evening amid airstrikes on rebel positions conducted by the Russian Air Force.
 The rebel attack was considered by the Syrian government to be a violation of the Russian-brokered de-escalation zones put in place in May.
 In retaliatory attacks, aerial strikes and shelling hit Harasta, Irbin, Mesraba, Hamouriyah, and Saqba towns in Eastern Ghouta with at least eight civilians killed and about 94 wounded in the first 20 hours.

 On 16 November, Ahrar al-Sham reportedly captured a command post near the Regiment 46 base.
-In retaliation for the Ahrar al-Sham attack, the government conducted an aerial bombardment of rebel-held areas, according to an ADP photographer and opposition sources.
+In retaliation for the Ahrar al-Sham attack, the government conducted an aerial bombardment of rebel-held areas, according to an Agence France-Presse photographer and opposition sources.
 The World Health Organization reported that from 14 to 17 November, 84 people were killed and 659 injured, including hundreds of women and children.
 Human Rights Watch documented that Hamouriyah, a densely populated residential town near the center of the besieged enclave controlled by Faylaq al-Rahman, was repeatedly struck by Russian or Syrian cluster munitions on 19 November, and multiple airstrikes hit Irbin on 23 November.